Source-Grounded Test Plan with Pre-Action Assertion Annotation¶

 A source-read test plan plus pre-action assertion annotation makes UI-verifying agents commit to expected behavior upfront, cutting false-pass rationalization.

-The Technique¶
+The technique¶

 When an agent verifies its own change end-to-end — computer use, browser use, or any UI-driving test mode — two structural disciplines cut false passes: